 The Federation of State Boards of Physical Therapy (FSBPT) is responsible for the National Physical Therapist Assistant Examination (NPTE).
 A minimum score of 600 is required for licensure.
 Specific information can be found at www.fsbpt.org.
 All students graduating from an accredited Physical Therapist Assistant program are eligible to sit for the licensure examination.
 The examination is administered four times over the course of a calendar year at specific computerized testing centers throughout the country.

-Information regarding the State of New Jersey application and licensure process is available at https://www.njconsumeraffairs.gov/pt/Applications/Application-for-Licensure-as-a-Physical-Therapist-Assistant.pdf.
+Information regarding the State of New Jersey application and licensure process is available at NJDCAAPP (njconsumeraffairs.gov)

 Information for licensure and examination review courses are included as part of the second-year curriculum.

 CAPTE ACCREDITATION